sedc-codecademy/mkwd11-net-06-csharpadv/G3/class04/exercises/ExerciseFromPPT.md

 Create an interfaces called IUser, IStudent, ITeacher​

-IUser : PrintUser() - Prints Id, Name and Username​
+IUser : signature of PrintUser()

-User: Id, Name, Username, Password,
+User: Id, Name, Username, Password, PrintUser() as abstract method

-IStudent: override PrintUser() to show grades​
+IStudent: signature of PringGrades()

-Student: Grades
+Student: Grades, override PrintUser() - to show Name, username and Average grade

-ITeacher: override PrintUser() to show subject​
+ITeacher: signature of PrintSubjects

-Teacher: Subject
+Teacher: Subject, override PrintUser() to show Name, username and number of subjects

 Create an abstract class User and inherits from IUser​